MarcelMolenaarITTraining/NDLR-USBSerial/Instructions/Labs/01-setup.md

 ## Lab scenario

 For those NDLR-ers who want to play around with the [NDLR Librarian](https://github.com/Barilium8/The-NDLR-Librarian) and talk to the NDLR over USB without having to install the [Cool Term](https://github.com/Barilium8/The-NDLR-Librarian/wiki/0) serial terminal program, I have created this [PowerShell script](NDLRUSBSerial.ps1) to get started.
 It isn't finished but it shows that you don't need install any program to communicate with your [NDLR](https://conductivelabs.com/).

 ## Objectives

 After you complete this lab, you will be able to:

-- Connect the NDLR and find out which COM port it is connected
+- Connect the NDLR and find out which COM port it is connected.
-- Use Cool Term find Serial connection details
+- Use Cool Term find Serial connection details.

 ## Lab Setup

 - **Estimated Time**: 15 minutes

 ## Instructions

 ### Before you start

 #### Sign in to the lab virtual machine

 Sign in to your Windows 10 virtual machine (VM) by using the following credentials:

 - Username: **Admin**